-- Update policies and procedures for education and enforcement regarding snow removal on sidewalks. - Continue winter maintenance on trails and recreational pathways for a variety of users.
-Consider snow maintenance best practices to ensure connectivity is maintained following snow events. - 3.
+- Update policies and procedures for education and enforcement regarding snow removal on sidewalks. - 2.
+Continue to plan for improvements and replacements of aging infrastructure. - 3.
+Continue winter maintenance on trails and recreational pathways for a variety of users.
+Consider snow maintenance best practices to ensure connectivity is maintained following snow events. - 4.
 Utilize data from a pavement conditions survey to maintain pavement conditions and infrastructure.